AI, Ad Dollars

 What worked with pay per click is that there was a down funnel shift that boosted spend efficiency for advertisers.
 Ads also got more relevant and useful which was good for users.
 Google had a data advantage that compounded with scale which made things better for everyone.
 So to shift the spend and disrupt the existing paradigm we need a step change to take place in spend efficiency and something which keeps getting better with scale for both users and advertisers.

 With AI, software gets a lot cheaper and we get a lot lazier.
 However in the near-term we’re all going to have trust issues that relax over time on some experience curve.
-So trading off These two are generally traded off in most products where you make a buying decision.
-Amazon does this well. , a sensible, technically feasible down funnel shift that increases efficiency for both users and advertisers would be to the basket level.
+So trading off trust and laziness, a sensible, technically feasible down funnel shift that increases efficiency for both users and advertisers would be to the basket level.
 Put many baskets together, stack rank them based on relevance but don’t check-out.
 Return this to the user with the option of one click check-out on the winning basket.
 The reinforcing feedback loop that scales and makes things better is the AI’s knowledge about each individual and their preferences - the basket ranking gets better over time.

 This suggests we might be able to ramp up the level of automation as we move along the experience curve and trust the basket selection due to the transparency of the process, steadily increasing level of personalisation with less prompting, strong controls - the product keeps getting better with scale.
 The utility for end users is increased as you are only asked to make a decision at the right time, the rest of the time the whole process stays out of the way of your day to day interactions with the AI (we only care about high intent to purchase moments, preventing enshittification).
 The same approach probably works for most things you can buy today online (at least when I work through my non-exhaustive mental checklist - try it and see for yourself).